For Children

 Field Trips

 With room to roam, friendly staff, lots of farm animals, and interactive options like workshops and wagon rides, Landis Valley is the perfect location for your next field trip.
 Reservations are taken year-round.
-Due to their great popularity, we strongly suggest making your plans three (3) months in advance.
+Due to their incredible popularity, we strongly suggest making your plans three (3) months in advance.

 No, however, payment in full is due upon arrival by one check or credit card.